-Yes, as all scenic train, bus & ferry services in New Zealand are 'Reserved Seating/One Class' services, so it is recommend that you make a reservation in advance, as there is no guarantee that there will be seats available on the day you want to travel.
+Yes, as all scenic train, bus & ferry services in New Zealand are 'Reserved Seating/One Class' services, you need to make your reservation in advance, as there is no guarantee that there will be seats available on the day you want to travel.

-You can pay for your booking or pass by a Visa or Mastercard debit or credit card.
+You can pay for your booking or pass by a Visa or Mastercard debit or credit card which will incur a 2.4% fee.
 If you live in New Zealand you can also pay via direct credit to our bank account by selecting the Account2Account and paying from your account directly into ours.

 You will be travelling on an ‘Electronic’ Ticket which is emailed to you, so there is no need to have a ticket.